DevNambi/blog-drafts/450 - Engineering Constraints.markdown

 We live in a world of constraints, trade-offs, and complex decisions.
 It is human nature to use heuristics and previous experience to limit our own choices and make rapid decisions (LINK TO BOOK ABOUT THIS, IN MY ROOM).

+Data structures in real life.
+Analogies to help people learn

 ### Time X fn_Y(Complexity) X fn_X(People) X fn(Motivation) X fn(Overhead) = constant

 When building software, there are some inherent limits.